Safety in Peru

 Route to Machu Picchu

-Train travel as often safer alternative to certain bus and dirt road routes.
+Train travel as a frequently safer alternative to certain bus and dirt road routes.

 More details are on the Transport in Peru page.